 But, if he doesn’t lay off after some time, he will turn to a clingy person who is suffocating you—and that can be very dangerous.

-In order to avoid this from happening to you, look closely at all the signs of a jealous and possessive partner to be able to get out from that relationship in time.
+In order to avoid this from happening to you, look closely at all the signs of a jealous and possessive partner to be able to get out of that relationship in time.

 There is a fine line between a protective and a possessive partner, but still, a lot of people don’t know the real difference.